Amata Coleman Radewagen: Other activity

 Radewagen has been involved in helping build democratic institutions internationally.
 As a trainer since 1992, she has participated in missions to Kazakhstan, Cambodia, Kyrgyzstan, and Morocco for the International Republican Institute and the International Foundation for Electoral Systems, among other activities.
 She began advocating on behalf of breast cancer awareness after being diagnosed with breast cancer in 1993.

 She is a founding member of the American Samoa Society and a life member of the Capitol Hill Club.
-She has also been a member of organizations such as Guam Society of America, Hawaii State Society, Women's Foreign Policy Group, and the Independent Women's Forum.
+She has also been a member of organizations such as the Guam Society of America, Hawaii State Society, Women's Foreign Policy Group, and the Independent Women's Forum.
 She is a current member of the Pan Pacific and Southeast Asia Women's Association.
 In 2003, Radewagen became the first Pacific Islander chosen as “Outstanding Woman of the Year” by the National Association of Professional Asian American Women (NAPAW).
 In 2008, she received the International Leadership Foundation's Visionary Award.
 In 2013, she received both the Inspirational Speaker Award at the Samoan Athletes Heart of Champions Ceremony in La Mesa, CA, as well as the Trailblazer Award from the Republican National Convention.
 She is a current board member at the Field House 100 American Samoa.